Understanding Auschwitz

 For those who are interested, many of the smaller European towns which had significant losses during WWII produced these hard-copy memory books that documented all of those who once lived there.
 Here is the history of these books, and the community associations that created them called landsmanshafts.

 The book for Zambrow can be found here, and right on p.
-167 is my relative, Shabtai or Shepsl Kramarsky, who was a rabbinic judge 100 years ago.
+167 is my relative, Shabtai or Shepsl Kramarsky, who was a rabbinic judge or a dayan 100 years ago.
 When my grandfather came to the States, he shortened his last name to Kramer, which was very common as the Ellis Island authorities had long lines of people and not much patience with all those syllables.

 One of the things I love about Jewish geography is how small a world it really is.
 In addition to finding cousin Ori, one of my most faithful readers is Hank Mishkoff, who visited Zambrow almost 20 years ago and posted his travels here.
 He is putting me in touch with some folks that he knows in Poland, and we’ll see what happens!